Viral Gastroenteritis due to Norovirus

 How is Norovirus spread?

-Norovirus is a community-acquired illness and is present within the general community throughout the year, often causing outbreaks in schools, colleges, nurseries, hotels, and cruise ships.
+Norovirus is a community-acquired illness.
+It is present within the general community throughout the year.
+There are often Norovirus outbreaks in schools, colleges, nurseries, hotels, and cruise ships.

 Outbreaks can occur in hospitals in a number of ways.